Why I Wake Up Early in the Morning

 Another thing to keep in mind is that you need to focus on both short term and long-term goals.
 On the 1st and the 15th of the month, I always reflect on the big picture and adjust the daily activities based on the need for long term results.
 This gives me enough time to ensure that I am moving in the right direction and adjust if needed.

 I wake up early in order to focus on the things that are most important both personally and professionally.

-Waking up at 05:30 has helped me move forward
+Waking up early helps me move forward

 During college, I read a ton of books.
-Yeah, most of them were forced in order to pass the exams, but the fact of the matter is I was able to learn a lot and keep moving things forward.
+Yeah, most of them were forced in order to pass exams, but the fact of the matter is I was able to learn a lot and keep moving things forward.

 We have all heard the benefits of reading, so I am not going to bore you with those details.
 I will say this, if you are not reading on a continual basis, you are not moving forward or even keeping up with the times.

 For example, during my college years, I learned a lot about marketing and leadership.
 Well, now that I have been out of school for 10 years, I am really getting old, things have changed.
 I mean social media was just coming up as a cool new thing, not a must-have marketing channel.
 Don’t even get me started on social media advertising.
 The point here is that the world changes.
 Pick up a book and continue to move forward.